Algernon Charles Swinburne: Biography

-After his grandfather's death in 1860 he stayed with William Bell Scott in Newcastle.
+After his grandfather's death in 1860, Swinburne stayed with William Bell Scott in Newcastle.
 In 1861, Swinburne visited Menton on the French Riviera, staying at the Villa Laurenti to recover from the excessive use of alcohol.
 From Menton, Swinburne went to Italy, where he travelled extensively.
 In December 1862, Swinburne accompanied Scott and his guests, probably including Dante Gabriel Rossetti, on a trip to Tynemouth.
 Scott writes in his memoirs that, as they walked by the sea, Swinburne declaimed the as yet unpublished "Hymn to Proserpine" and "Laus Veneris" in his lilting intonation, while the waves "were running the whole length of the long level sands towards Cullercoats and sounding like far-off acclamations".

+Despite the call of the sea, in October of 1868, Algernon Swinburne's life was spared by another young poet, Guy de Maupassant.
+At age 18, Maupassant saved him from drowning off the coast of Étretat.